 NewSchool admits students who demonstrate an interest in the study of their selected field and the potential to be successful.
 All admissions decisions are made based on a holistic review of each applicant.
-Admissions decisions are valid for 1 calendar year.
-Applicants are considered for enrollment in fall, winter, spring, and summer quarters on a space available basis, so applicants are advised to apply early.
-To be eligible to matriculate into NewSchool, all applicants must have earned a high school diploma or equivalent (e.g., GED).
+Admissions decisions are valid for one calendar year.
+Applicants are considered for enrollment in fall, winter, spring, and summer quarters on a space-available basis, so applicants are advised to apply early.

 Any documents received by NewSchool will not be returned to the applicant/student and cannot be reissued to the applicant/student or to another institution.
 Students may request copies of their student file in accordance with the policies set forth in the Student Record Retention Policy section of the catalog.
-Portfolios will be held in the Office of Admissions for pickup and return for 1 quarter after a student's original start date.
-Any portfolios not picked up from the Office of Admissions after the first term of a student's original start date will be appropriately destroyed and recycled.